radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/02-auditing-and-reporting.md

 You can generate the Audit Report from the Environment Operations Center.

+>[!warning]
->[!warning] you can also audit user activity and have the report sorted by groups.
+>You can also audit user activity and have the report sorted by groups.
 The [Group Audit Report](#group-audit-report) is similar in output to the Audit Report.
 The only difference being the report categorizes user activity based on groups.